dangitmac/reply-repair-reputation/README.md

 At a significance level of **0.05**, I fail to reject the null hypothesis.
 There is not sufficient evidence that the missingness of `text` depends on whether a review was posted on a weekend or weekday.

+### Missingness Visualization

+Reviews without pictures had a much higher rate of missing written text than reviews with pictures.
+This suggests that the presence of pictures is strongly associated with whether a reviewer also provides written feedback.

+<iframe src="{{ '/assets/missingness-pictures.html' | relative_url }}" width="800" height="600" frameborder="0"></iframe>

 ## Hypothesis Testing

 ## Framing a Prediction Problem